-English education at our university is given modularly at A1, A2, B1, B2 and C1 levels in line with the European Union language proficiency criteria.
+English education at our university is given modularly at A1, A2, B1, and B2 levels in line with the European Union language proficiency criteria.
 The academic year in the Preparatory School consists of 4 modules, each 8 weeks.
-According to the results of the Placement Exams, our students are placed in the appropriate level from (A1), (A2), and (B1) levels and progress from where they started and gain proficiency at the B2 level.
-Those who are successful at the end of each module continue to the next module.
-Those starting from A2 may find the opportunity to complete C1 if they fail in any module and do not have to repeat it.
+According to the results of the Placement Exams, our students are placed in the appropriate level (A1,A2, or B1) and progress from where they started and gain proficiency at the B2 level.
+Those who are successful at the end of each module continue to the next level in the next module.
+Each module has a midterm exam at the end of 4 weeks and final exam at the end of 8 weeks.

-Why Modular System?
+Why a Modular System?

 The modular system has a flexible structure that responds quickly to changes.
 The modular system allows the student to progress at his own pace and success to be measured frequently.
 This system gives students who need the time to learn a chance to repeat the program, while offering rapid progress for early learners.

 2020-2021 ACADEMIC YEAR

 Module I October 5th - November 27th